osrf-migration/vrx-wiki/events/19/dress_rehearsal.md

-# VRX 2019 Dress rehearsal
+# VRX 2019 Dress Rehearsal

 For the VRX Dress Rehearsal, teams will submit their system so that it can be run against previously-unseen scenarios.